Avoiding media, Trump disbands advisory councils and signs new GI bill

 The closed event was a contrast to his press conference a day earlier at Trump Tower, which turned into a combative exchange with reporters and led to an uproar over his claim of moral equivalence on the left and the right for the violence in Charlottesville, Virginia.

-Trump’s extraordinary shift in his stance a day after denouncing neo-Nazis and the KKK prompted a slew of business leaders to step down from White House business advisory panels, which then led to the president disbanding the councils.
+Trump’s extraordinary shift in his stance a day after denouncing neo-Nazis and the Ku Klux Klan prompted a slew of business leaders to step down from White House business advisory panels, which then led to the president disbanding the councils.

 The president announced his intention to end the business councils on social media “rather than putting pressure” on corporate executives who were leaving following Trump’s claim that “there is blame on both sides” for the Charlottesville violence.

-Denise Morrison, chief executive of Campbell Soup, became the latest to resign from Trump’s manufacturing council, saying, “The president should have been — and still needs to be — unambiguous” in denouncing white supremacists.
+Denise Morrison, chief executive of Campbell Soup Co., became the latest to resign from Trump’s manufacturing council, saying, “The president should have been — and still needs to be — unambiguous” in denouncing white supremacists.

 Some fellow Republican leaders also made forceful anti-racism statements.